We're looking to craft a community of motivated scholars who:

 TOEFL or IELTS scores are considered valid if taken within two years from the application deadline.

-The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
+The TOEFL or IELTS tests are not required of applicants who have or will obtain an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will automatically be waived for an applicant who submits evidence of these circumstances.

 - The minimum TOEFL (iBT) score requirement is 100 (including minimum section scores of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 TOEFL scores should be sent via ETS to institution code B875 (no department code needed).